by

 Common failure points include tube intersections, especially at the

-see a crack but aren’t sure, try pushing sideways on the frame
+you see a crack but aren’t sure, try pushing sideways on the

-with your foot, which will usually open the crack making it more visible.
+frame with your foot, which will usually open the crack making it

-If you find a crack or think you’ve found one, stop riding the
+more visible.
+If you find a crack or think you’ve found one,

-bike and visit your bike shop for an expert opinion.
-Some framesets
+stop riding the bike and visit your bike shop for an expert opinion.

-will be replaced under warranty, though the shop will charge labor to
+Some framesets will be replaced under warranty, though the shop will

-striking the crankarm with every pedal stroke?
-If so, bend the cable
+and striking the crankarm with every pedal stroke?
+If so, bend the

-resist adding a rather easy and/or embarrassing one.
-A soft tick
+cannot resist adding a rather easy and/or embarrassing one.
+A soft

 The problem was too long an end on the cable to the front derailleur